theme-next/theme-next.org/source/docs/third-party-services/statistics-and-analytics.md

 3. When field `only_pageview` is set to true, NexT will only send `pageview` event to Google Analytics.
 The benefit of using this instead of `only_pageview: false` is reduce a external script on your site, which will give you better performance but no complete analytics function.

-{% note info %}
-NexT will not send record to Google Analytics as long as page request has "localhost" as its host name.
-This will prevent local debugging from polluting analytics.
-{% endnote %}

 #### Baidu Analytics (China)